Contributing to OSBS¶

 Changes are accepted through pull requests.
 If you want to implement major new functionality, we’d like to ask you to open a bug with proposal to discuss it with us.
 We’re nice folks and we don’t bite – we just want to see what you’re up to and a chance to give some suggestions to save your time as well as ours.

 Please create your feature branch from the master branch.
 Make sure to add unit tests under the tests/ subdirectory (we use py.test and flexmock for this).
-When you push new commits, tests will be triggered to be run in Travis CI and results will be shown in your pull request.
+When you push new commits, tests will be triggered to be run GitHub Actions and results will be shown in your pull request.
 You can also run them locally from the top directory (py.test tests).
 You can also use the test.sh script to run these tests in a container.

 Follow the PEP8 coding style.
 This project allows 99 characters per line.